denismooney2001/Projects/MobileApp.Angular.Firebase/README.md

 In this project, I have created a Mobile App using Ionic, Angular and Firebase.
-This application deals with books.
+Books are used as a focus in this application.

 Cloud Firestore is used to store the data (i.e, users, books) in collections and documents.